jrladd/CIS115/assignments/_posts/2022-08-24-discussion.md

 We'll use [Hypothesis](https://web.hypothes.is/) as our annotation tool for the class.
 (I'll guide you through the process of creating a Hypothesis account and joining the group for our course.)

-Once a week, one or more of you will find a relevant article online and post a link to the Commons section of Sakai.
-You will also write a short paragraph, as a Hypothesis annotation, in which you summarize the article and explain why you think it’s important.
+Once a week, one or more of you will find a relevant article online and write a short paragraph, as a Hypothesis annotation, in which you summarize the article and explain why you think it’s important.
+This annotation should be made in our Hypothesis group for the course (link on Sakai, and remember that you can select the group using the dropdown at the top of the annotation window---don't just post to Public.)
 You should pose a question or two for other students in the class to respond to.
 You should complete your post by the end of the day on Tuesday of your assigned week, by midnight.

-Everyone else in the class should read the posted article(s) and write an annotation for each one.
+Everyone else in the class should read the posted article(s) and write an annotation for each one---you'll find a link to the article on the Hypothesis page for our group (link on Sakai).
 You should highlight and respond to a specific quote in the text.
 You should complete your annotation by the end of the following day, Wednesday.

 Whether you're sharing an article or responding to one, your post should have **at least 4 complete sentences and an idea that stands on its own**.